Please note: This post contains affiliate links.

 I’ve gleaned many great ideas over the years from Jen, everything from 10-minute meal ideas to frugal fashion tips.
 I’ve laughed about the son who had one of the worst roommate struggles ever.
 I’ve prayed for her as she openly shared their financial struggles in a season of unemployment.

-The cornerstone of Jen’s blog has always been one of true, often messy, authentic, hospitality.
+The cornerstone of Jen’s blog and social media accounts has always been one of true, often messy, authentic, hospitality.

 When I heard she was writing a book and a Bible study I couldn’t wait to apply for the launch team!